nathancrank/dotcom/_posts/2016-12-28-failing-to-bring-tv-to-fallout.md

 {% include
 	post-image.html
 	image="2016-12-27-ftv-IMG_2519.png"
+	alt="A circuit representing a memory circuit.
+Data and Write switches connect thru logic gates and can 'remember' the state of the data switch from the last time the write switch was triggered.
+In this image, both switches are off, and the light is off."
 %}

 {% include
 	post-image.html
 	image="2016-12-27-ftv-IMG_2526.png"
+	alt="A circuit representing a memory circuit.
+Data and Write switches connect thru logic gates and can 'remember' the state of the data switch from the last time the write switch was triggered.
+In this image, the data switch is off and the write switch is on, resulting in the light being off."
 %}

 {% include
 	post-image.html
 	image="2016-12-27-ftv-IMG_2527.png"
+	alt="A circuit representing a memory circuit.
+Data and Write switches connect thru logic gates and can 'remember' the state of the data switch from the last time the write switch was triggered.
+In this image, both switches are on, resulting in the light being lit."
 %}

 {% include
 	post-image.html
 	image="2016-12-27-ftv-IMG_2530.png"
+	alt="A circuit representing a memory circuit.
+Data and Write switches connect thru logic gates and can 'remember' the state of the data switch from the last time the write switch was triggered.
+In this image, the data switch is still on, but the write switch is off, leaving the ligth still on, thus remembering the last write state."
 %}

 {% include
 	post-image.html
 	image="2016-12-27-ftv-1489196582450.jpeg"
+	alt="Logic games inside the tv wired up into the memory circuit for testing."
 %}

 But here's the bad news, and here is why the settlers of my Fallout community will not get to watch the glory of a 10 second gif: Logic Gates in Fallout 4 are completely broken.
 The basic issue is that it treats the electrical circuit as on or off, when in real electronics, its high or low.
 Essentially it's two different binary systems at play, [1,0] vs [1,-1].
 Anything that loops/buffers will not work.
 And even the much discussed online AND buffer hack will not resolve this.
 No matter how many ANDs you shove in there.
 Trust me.